 2. Use Social Media

-Sometimes small business owners get burned out on social media because it doesn’t produce the results they expect right away.
-However, it’s an important part of a well-rounded online presence and can help you reach your business goals if you use it effectively.
+Sometimes, small business owners get burned out on social media because it doesn’t produce the results they expect right away.
+However, it’s an important part of your marketing efforts and developing a well-rounded online presence.
+Plus, by incorporating social media into your marketing strategy, it can help you reach your business goals if you use it effectively.

 A few additional pointers:

 - Use social media to engage and help, not necessarily to sell.
-You’ll increase sales as a side-effect of engagement if you’re managing social media well anyway.
+You’ll increase sales as a side-effect of engagement if you’re managing social media well with a good marketing strategy.

 - Create a schedule and stage your posts in advance.